-- Arrange for OptomCAS to receive a course-by-course Transcript Evaluation Report for all international institutions attended, if required by the applicant’s designated optometry schools and colleges.
+- Arrange for OptomCAS to receive a course-by-course Transcript Evaluation Report for all international institutions attended, if required by your designated optometry schools and colleges.

 - Provide the names and email addresses of your evaluators and notify them that they will be contacted by email for their letter and Evaluation Request Form.

-- Respond immediately to all notices and questions received from OptomCAS and each school and college to which they apply (applicants are responsible for checking their personal email, including any junk mail folders, and OptomCAS accounts for these important notices and questions).
+- Respond immediately to all notices and questions received from OptomCAS and each school and college to which you apply (you are responsible for checking your personal email, including any junk mail folders, and OptomCAS accounts for these important notices and questions).

 - Print a copy of the completed OptomCAS application upon submission.

 - Agree to submit the correct OptomCAS application fee.

 - Promptly respond to any criminal background check correspondence and pay fee as required (if applicable).

 - Pay any additional school and college supplemental fees that may be required.

 - Check application status online by logging on to the OptomCAS web application.

 - Promptly notify OptomCAS of any change in contact information.